Test Automation as a Service: The Complete Guide to TAaS

 3 - Test Automation as a Service

-GUI testing
+GUI Testing

 User interface testing used to be mostly performed by manual testers and heavily relied on the human eye.
 However, software testing automation technology has come a long way, and now it’s not just possible to automate GUI testing, mimicking the way real users interact with software — it’s one of the commonly requested types of TAaS.

-Functional testing
+Functional Testing

 The functionality of a desktop, mobile, or web application is what attracts users in the first place, which is why comprehensive functional testing is a must.
 Modern automation software testing tools provide full coverage and help spot every defect, and it’s a typical component of any TAaS solution.

-Unit testing
+Unit Testing

-Load and performance testing
+Load and Performance Testing

 Stable performance, even during unexpected events such as load spikes, is critical for a software solution’s spotless reputation.
-All-encompassing automated load and performance testing takes a lot of effort and resources when done in-house, whereas entrusting it to a TAaaS vendor gives you a clear idea of your app’s performance without affecting your day-to-day operations.
+All-encompassing automated load and performance testing takes a lot of effort and resources when done in-house, whereas entrusting it to a TAaS vendor gives you a clear idea of your app’s performance without affecting your day-to-day operations.

-Security and compliance testing
+Security and Compliance Testing

 Users won’t accept anything less than a secure, impenetrable application that protects their personal and financial information and is compliant with all applicable laws and regulations.
 Automated security testing allows the team to expand the number and complexity of test cases to ensure absolute security and all-around compliance.

-Compatibility testing
+Compatibility Testing

-Developing a functional application with a strong user appeal is not an easy feat, but the number and variety of possible platforms and their combinations can complicate things even further.
+Developing a functional application with a strong user appeal is not an easy feat, but the number and variety of possible platforms can complicate things even further.
 Automating compatibility testing helps you test the smooth performance of your solution on every hardware and software combination, both on real and virtual devices.

-Regression testing
+Regression Testing

-API testing
+API Testing

 With thousands of APIs available in the software market, every product owner or developer has the opportunity to enhance the functionality and usability of the application.
 However, APIs also need to be rigorously tested, both on their own and as part of the bigger solution, and automated API testing can locate every bug before it has the chance to affect the overall performance of the app.